DFrago/equalStarted/README.txt

 Example usage (open both frontend and backend){
   python qDraw.py
 }
-I would recommend opening the whole equalStarted folder in vsCode, running the qDraw script in the integrated terminal, then opening whatever code you want to edit and do you thing.
+I would recommend opening the whole equalStarted folder in vsCode, running the qDraw script in the integrated terminal, then opening whatever code you want to edit.